Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-09-additional-tags.md

 <!-- video -->

-There are a number of other tags that we use for display purposes.
+There are several other tags that we use for display purposes.

 1. ol - Use this tag to create an ordered list.
 2. ul - Use this tag to create an unordered list
-3. li - this tag must be used with the ol and ul to make the list iteams appear
+3. li - this tag must be used with the ol and ul to make the list items appear

 It looks like the following: